michaelmilleryoder/fanfiction-nlp/README.md

 ## Run a test
 To test that everything is set up properly, run `python run.py example.cfg`, which by default will run the pipeline on a test story in the `example_fandom` directory.
+This will take ~2 GB of RAM to run.
 The output should be placed in a new directory, `output/example_fandom`.
 This output should be the same as that provided in `output_test/example_fandom`.

 ## Input